Hochfrequenz/go-bo4e/README.md

 ## Version Notes

+### Handling Unknown Fields in (Un)Marshaling since v0.0.36
+If you're unmarshaling a Business Object that contains fields which are not defined in the BO structs, they'll be deserialized into the `Geschaeftsobjekt.ExtensionData` map.
+This behaviour is achieved by implementing a custom `UnmarshalJSON` func.
+The `ExtensionData`, if not empty, will also be marshalled on root level by default.

+⚠ This feature is experimental and for now only works for the **Marktlokation**.

 ### General Default Value Marshalling Behaviour since v0.0.22

 Since v0.0.22 default values are no longer marshalled/included in serialized Business Objects or COMponents.